bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 Hey!
 I have a gerber and I want a board, so I the rest is just ceremony- right?

 Wrong!!!
 Turns out that Otherplan can not even load my gerber file!
-It has not implemented the gerber "G85" command which is used to describe internal cutouts.
+It [has not implemented the gerber "G85" command](https://othermachine.co/support/pcb/troubleshooting/) which is used to describe internal cutouts.
 Boo Hoo (maybe someday OtherMill people?
 Please?).

-Luckily those internal cutouts happen to be exactly round circles so if can conver the cutouts to...
+Luckily those internal cutouts happen to be exactly round circles so if can convert the cutouts to...

 ###Drill hits

-I can create a gerber file for the outside outline of the shape, and then create an Excelon drill hits file for the interior cut-outs!
+I can create a gerber file for the outside outline of the shape, and then create an Excelon drill hits file for the round interior cut-outs!

 This turns out to be slightly tedious becuase I have to manually measure the cutouts and then carfully center the drill hits in the middle of each cutout, but eventually I end up with this...